MadCriticaI/Minecraft-NBTS/README.md

 ### Dependencies

 * Practically all you'll need is a copy of Bedrock Edition Minecraft and Horion Client, moving further all youll need to do is copy the program and from there you type the command ".nbt load".
-* If you would like a more indepth tutorial on how to execute NBTS you make head to [This](https://www.youtube.com/watch?v=Pmmgo2buKAM)
+* If you would like a more indepth tutorial on how to execute NBTS you make head to [This](https://www.youtube.com/watch?v=Pmmgo2buKAM) video.

 ### Installing